abinit/abinit/doc/tutorial/base1.md

 {% dialog tests/tutorial/Refs/tbase1_3.out %}

-If you decide to use these files, do not forget to change the file names in the *tbase1_x.files* file.
 So, you run the code with your input file (a few seconds), examine quietly this file (which is much smaller than the *tbase1_2.out* file), and get some significant output data gathered in the final echo of variables: